 How long does CBD Oil take to work?

-With so much different information online surrounding CBD, it’s hard to tell what’s true.
-Misinformation surrounding CBD can lead to new users dismissing it as a fad when they don’t see immediate results.
-This may be the case due to the rise in oral products with low absorption- such as CBD gummies, coffee and chocolate.
-Before you give up on CBD after taking a few drops, make sure to read through this article on how long it takes to work.
+With so much conflicting information surrounding how to take CBD and how long it takes to work, it is hard to know what to follow and believe.
+Misinformation surrounding cannabidiol can lead to new users dismissing it as a fad when they do not see immediate results.
+This may be the case due to the rise in oral products with low absorption – such as CBD gummies, coffee and chocolate.
+But before you give up on cannabidiol after taking your first trial, read through the Dragonfly article exploring a little more about different types and their effects on the body.

 What is CBD?

 CBD is one of just over a hundred known cannabinoids in the Cannabis plant.
-It is non-psychotropic, which means it doesn’t get you “high”.
-CBD is short for Cannabidiol, removed from the plant through a process called extraction.
-The concentration of cannabinoids in the plant varies depending on many factors, such as where it is grown.
+It is legal, safe and non-psychotropic, which means that it will not get you “high”.

 What is Bioavailability?

-Bioavailability is the speed and degree at which substances are absorbed into the blood.
+Bioavailability is the speed and degree to which substances are absorbed into the blood.
 You may have heard this being called the “absorption rate” in your science classes.

 What are the different methods of CBD consumption?